 Special Trailer (ST) Tires

-The characteristics for these tires differentiate them from other tire types as they are designed to offer a durability level that accommodates seriously heavy loads and the rigors of tires attached to a trailer axle.
+The characteristics for these tires differentiate them from other tire types as they are designed to offer a durability level that accommodates seriously heavy loads, and the rigors of tires attached to a trailer axle.
 They’re designed specifically for trailers and should only be used that way.

 Also, most ST tires are only rated for 65 mph top speed.
-Some are rated for higher speeds, but that rating will be expressed.
+Some are rated for higher speeds, but that rating will be stated.
 If there’s no speed rating listed, assume 65 mph is the fastest you should go.
 If you do exceed the recommended speed, you will hurt the longevity of the tire and could experience a blowout.

 On every tire, you will see a numeric code that reflects the maximum load capacity recommended for the tire.
 Always know what tire load capacity is recommended for your RV and do not exceed it.
 If you do exceed that capacity, you could experience a blowout.
 Where’s the best place to find the rating suitable for your RV?
 Your owner’s manual.